≡ Menu

 * Ford’s fiscal year begins on Jan 1 and ends on Dec 31.

-Ford Motor considerably jacked up its liquidity during the COVID crisis so that the company could still maintain its financial flexibility in the event its existing cash dried up.
+For your information, Ford Motor suspended share buyback and cash dividends, as well as increased its short-term borrowings during the COVID periods between 2020 and 2022, so that the company could maintain its financial flexibility in the event of a cash crunch.

 Ford Motor Working Capital